smarticoai/public-api/docs/interfaces/TMissionOrBadge.md

 • **dt\_start**: `number`

-The date when the mission was started, relevant for the time limited missions
+The date when the mission was started, relevant for the time limited missions, also indicating opt-it date for mission that requires opt-in and unlock date for Locked mission.

 ___